solo-io/solo-apis/README.md

 ### Main Branch
-As a result of the above API tracking approach, the `main` branch in this repository is just responsible for maintaining some necessary automation.
+As a result of the above API tracking approach, the `main` branch in this repository has no functionality.